recolic/microsoft-intune-archlinux/README.md

 > Disclaimer: AUR `microsoft-identity-broker-bin` and `intune-portal-bin` were not maintained by me.
 But I tested, they works perfectly fine.

 1. Install `libsdbus-c++0 msalsdk-dbusclient microsoft-identity-broker` packages in this repo.
-Note that they depends on `jre11-openjdk`.
+(Use quickinstall.sh as your will)
 2. Install `microsoft-edge-stable-bin` from AUR.
 3. `[Temporary Fix]` Downgrade `tpm2-tss` to `3.2.0-1`, and add it to `IgnorePkg` in `/etc/pacman.conf`.